limberc/LimberenceCheng.github.io/_posts/2018-01-28-fire-and-fury-Note.markdown

 But I think this book is unreliable, it can be described as a collection of gossip.

+This article have Chinese Version.
+If you are interested in this, don't hesitate to connect me.

 ## Core content

 1. **What kind of person is Trump in the end?**